 In 1962, Charlie Williams died in mysterious circumstances, having drunk from a bottle that carried the label of a cough mixture but in fact contained a cleaning fluid, carbon tetrachloride.

 The verdict was accidental death, but police always suspected Kenneth had a hand in switching the contents of the bottle.

-Despite his huge successes he lived alone in shabby apartments and struggled to come to terms with his sexual orientation; it was a struggle he never resolved.
+Despite his huge successes, Williams lived alone in shabby apartments and struggled to come to terms with his sexual orientation; it was a struggle he never resolved.
 His personal diaries reveal a man often close to despair and entertaining suicidal thoughts.